MarkusH/blog/content/Development/2021-06-06__en__writing-safe-database-migrations-in-django.rst

     COMMIT;

-Firstly, db_index not only adds a single index, but it adds two.
+Firstly, ``db_index`` not only adds a single index, but it adds two.
 The first one is the one that we all expect.
-The second one, however, is one that Django adds to make LIKE queries efficient.
+The second one, however, is one that Django adds to make ``LIKE`` queries efficient.

-Secondly, the name for the auto-generated db_index indexes is unpleasant to look at.
-The 8 random characters are part of an md5 hash over several attributes to uniquely identify the index.
+Secondly, the name for the auto-generated ``db_index`` indexes is unpleasant to look at.
+The 8 random characters are part of an MD5 hash over several attributes to uniquely identify the index.

 Using the class based index, we can, however define out own index name, which